 - Higher forms of these organisms show elaborate sensory and neuromotor mechanisms.

 - Mostly these are capable of locomotion.

-- The reproduction is sexual by the population of male and female followed by embryological development.
+- Reproduction is sexual by the population of males and females followed by embryological development.

 VIRUSES, VIROIDS, PRIONS, AND LICHENS